Optimal Uncertainty Quantification under General Moment Constraints on Input Subdomains: Numerical Examples

-Despite these differences, Fig.~\ref{fig:5d_impact_compare} also indicates that, for this ballistic impact problem, increasing the number of subdomains and increasing the order of moment constraints exert comparable influence on the overall tightness of the optimal bounds when computational cost is taken into account.
-For example, the bounds obtained for $K=4$, $r=0$, namely $[L,\,U]=[0.0625,\,0.4375]$, are only slightly wider than those obtained for $K=2$, $r=1$, which yield $[L,\,U]=[0.1133,\,0.4238]$.
-A similar pattern is observed when comparing the cases $K=8$, $r=0$ and $K=4$, $r=1$.
-These results suggest that, for this application, comparable improvements in PoF bound tightness can be achieved either by refining the subdomain partitioning or by enriching the uncertainty description through higher-order moment information across the material parameters.
+Despite these differences, Fig.~\ref{fig:10d_impact_compare}(a) also indicates that, when computational cost is taken into account, higher-order moment information plays a more important role than finer subdomain partitioning in improving the tightness of the optimal bounds for the present problem.
+For example, the bounds obtained for $K=4$, $r=0$, namely $[L,\,U]=[0,\,0.1144]$, are slightly wider than those obtained for $K=2$, $r=1$, which yield $[L,\,U]=[0,\,0.0715]$.
+A similar pattern is observed when comparing cases $K=8$, $r=0$ and $K=4$, $r=1$.
+These results suggest that, for this application, comparable improvements in PoF bound tightness can be achieved either by refining the subdomain partitioning or by enriching the uncertainty description through higher-order moment information across the input parameters.

-A previous study has shown that, when only the admissible ranges of the JC parameters $(A,B,n,C,m)$ are specified, the maximum backface deflection $Y$ is most sensitive to the quasi-static yield stress $A$~\cite{sun2020rigorous}.
-That study quantified parameter sensitivity by computing McDiarmid's subdiameters, which measure the maximum change in system response induced by finite variations in individual input variables.
-Motivated by this finding, it is of interest to investigate how partial uncertainty information associated with $A$ influences the resulting PoF bounds.

-To this end, we conduct a one-dimensional OUQ analysis for the parameters $A$ and $B$ separately, while fixing the remaining JC parameters at their nominal values.
-The analysis for $B$ serves as a point of comparison.
-For each parameter, we consider three cases---$K=4,\, r=0$; $K=2,\, r=1$; and $K=1,\, r=3$---which entail identical computational cost in terms of objective function evaluations but differ in the type and amount of uncertainty information imposed.
-Fig.~\ref{fig:ouq_upper_barplot} reports the resulting optimal upper bounds $U$ on the PoF.
-The corresponding lower bounds are uninformative in all cases and equal to zero.

-The results show that, for parameter $A$, the optimal upper bound decreases markedly as the number of subdomains increases or, equivalently, as the moment constraints become less restrictive.
-This indicates that the PoF bound is more sensitive to subdomain partitioning than to higher-order moment information for the quasi-static yield stress.
-From a physical perspective, this suggests that improving the quasi-static strength of the target plate is an effective means of enhancing system safety.
-From a certification standpoint, however, tightening the PoF bounds and improving certification efficiency is better achieved by acquiring localized uncertainty information over subdomains rather than by refining global statistical moment constraints.

-In contrast, for the hardening modulus $B$, the simultaneous imposition of subdomain partitioning and higher-order moment information---specifically in the case $K=2,\, r=1$---yields the largest upper bound among the three scenarios considered.
-This behavior highlights the distinct roles that different material parameters play in uncertainty propagation and underscores the importance of tailoring uncertainty characterization strategies to parameter-specific sensitivities.